John Healey: Early life and career

-John Healey was born on 13 February 1960 in Wakefield, the son of Aidan Healey OBE, who served as the Deputy Chief Physical Education Officer of HM Prison Service.
-He was educated first at the Lady Lumley's School in Pickering before moving to the independent St Peter's School, York for sixth form.
-He studied Social and Political Science at Christ's College, Cambridge, where he received a BA in 1982.
+John Healey was born on 13 February 1960 in Wakefield, the son of Aidan Healey, who was the deputy chief physical education officer of HM Prison Service.
+He was educated at Lady Lumley's School in Pickering and the private St Peter's School, York, for sixth form.
+He studied social and political science at Christ's College, Cambridge, where he received a BA degree in 1982.

 Healey worked as a journalist and the deputy editor of The House, the internal magazine of the Palace of Westminster, for a year in 1983.
-In 1984 he became a full-time disability rights campaigner for several national charities.
+In 1984, he became a full-time disability rights campaigner for several national charities.

 Healey joined Issues Communications in 1990 as a campaign manager before becoming the head of communications at the Manufacturing, Science and Finance trade union in 1992.
 He was appointed as the campaign director with the Trades Union Congress in 1994, in which capacity he remained until his election to the House of Commons.
 He was also a tutor at the Open University Business School.

 Parliamentary career

-Healey's first attempt to enter Parliament was as candidate for Ryedale at the 1992 general election, where he finished in third with 13.8% of the vote behind the incumbent Conservative MP John Greenway and the Liberal Democrat Elizabeth Shields.
+Healey's first attempt to enter Parliament was as candidate for Ryedale at the 1992 general election, where he finished third with 13.8% of the vote behind the incumbent Conservative MP John Greenway and the Liberal Democrat Elizabeth Shields.